aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Lack of continuity of care
   - Regularly changing staff
   - Transference and countertransference between team and patient
+- **Missed**
+  - [RANZCP] Cultural, language or religious factors driving father's understanding of kid's morbidity and mortality
+  - [RANZCP]: 1 mark for major mental illness, 2 marks for adjustment, 2 marks with baseline (personality),  1 mark for major mental illness, 2 marks with conflict with staff

 ### MEQ 9.3 Outline the ethical and medical issues [around management].
 (8 marks)